ryancj14/ryancj14/_pages/ideas.md

 ## Other Ideas

+[prjxray - Issue #777 - Terminate the looping fuzzers when TODO list stops changing](https://github.com/SymbiFlow/prjxray/issues/777) -- This seems interesting as a possible project within prjxray.

+[prjxray - Issue #150 - Add README for all the fuzzers](https://github.com/SymbiFlow/prjxray/issues/150) -- Add a `README.md` file to each fuzzer folder.
+Get in communication with others to gather info for each readme matching the style of the already existing README files.

+[sv-tests - Issue #1346 - Pull request "Compared test results" small feature requests](https://github.com/SymbiFlow/prjxray/issues/1346) -- Going into python and adding some minor features to the printout, like color and totals to make output more readable and interesting.

+[symbiflow-arch-defs - Many Issues - 'make env'](https://github.com/SymbiFlow/symbiflow-arch-defs) -- See if `make env` is working.
+If it isn't, one could use git bisect to find out where it stopped working and get in touch with a contributor to see what they can do to help fix it.

 All project managers seem to have in common a desire for better and more streamlined and uniform documentation.
 Adding to a project's documentation or creating it is a good idea.
 Make sure it is in the right format and the right place and has all the necessary and relevant information.